cfhirsch/adventofcode2024/README.md

 Part 1: Right now I'm stumped on this one.
 My code gets the right answer on the test input, but the answer is too low for my puzzle input.
 I may end up just cribbing someone else's solution for this one.

 UPDATE: I ended up borrowing the solution from [here](https://github.com/itsnewtjam/aoc-2024/blob/master/src/solutions/day08.ts).
+I was overthinking things.
+First off, the distance metric is Manhatten.
+If we have two antennae, p1 and p2, calculate delta_x and _delta_y between them.
+One antinode will be at (p1.x - delta_x, p1.y - delta_y) - on the side of p1 away from p2 - and (p1.x + delta_x, p2.y + delta_y) - on the side of p2 away from p1.

+Part 2: Now we need to add any point that is some multiple of delta_x, delta_y on either side of p1 and p2, AND add any points that are some multiple of delta_x, delta_y
+BETWEEN p1 and p2.

 **Dec 9:**